What Year Is My Dishwasher? Here’s How to Tell!

 Use It or Lose It

-We mentioned before that if you run your dishwasher only weekly that it will last you longer.
 On that note, make sure you’re not refraining from running your dishwasher just to squeeze more time out of it.

 The components in your dishwasher, such as the motor seals, require regular use to work their best.
 At least weekly, run your dishwasher.